Steven Ruggles

 President of the Association of Population Centers (2017–2018) and President of the Social Science History Association (2018–2019).
 He has been active on many national advisory and study committees, including the Census Bureau Scientific Advisory Committee; the National Science Foundation Social, Behavioral, and Economic Sciences Advisory Committee; the National Science Foundation Advisory Committee for CyberInfrastructure; and the National Academy of Sciences Board on Research Data and Information.

-Ruggles received a BA from the University of Wisconsin–Madison in 1978.
-He then received an MA (1982) and Ph.D.
-(1984) in historical demography from the University of Pennsylvania.
-He has published extensively on historical demography, focusing especially on long-run changes in multi-generational families, single parenthood, divorce, and marriage, and on data and methods for population history.
+Ruggles completed a BA at the University of Wisconsin–Madison (1978), followed by at the University of Pennsylvania an MA (1982) and PhD (historical demography, 1984).
+He has published extensively on historical demography, focusing especially on long-run changes in multi-generational families, single parenthood, divorce, and marriage, and data and methods for population history.
 His study of the effects of demographic change on family structure won the William J. Goode Book Award from the American Sociological Association and the Allen Sharlin Memorial Award from the Social Science History Association.
 Ruggles's work on migration censoring in family reconstitution stimulated a debate about biases introduced by the "Ruggles Effect."
+Ruggles was also a prominent contributor to the debate about disclosure control in the 2020 U.S. Census.

-In 2003, Ruggles received the Robert J. Lapham Award from the Population Association of America in recognition of lifetime contributions that blend research with the application of demographic knowledge to policy issues, and in 2009 he received the Warren E. Miller Award from the Inter-university Consortium for Political and Social Research for meritorious service to the social sciences.
-In 1995, Ruggles was described as the "King of Quant" by Wired Magazine, and in 2014, he was named “Wonkblog-Certified Data Wizard” by the Washington Post Wonkblog, which noted that losing to Steven Ruggles in Name That Data is kind of like losing to Adele on American Idol.
-In 2022, Ruggles was awarded a MacArthur Fellowship.
+Ruggles received a 2003 Robert J. Lapham Award from the Population Association of America in recognition of lifetime contributions that blend research with the application of demographic knowledge to policy issues, and in 2009 he received the Warren E. Miller Award from the Inter-university Consortium for Political and Social Research for meritorious service to the social sciences.
+In 1995, Ruggles was described as the "King of Quant" by Wired Magazine, and in 2014, he was named “Wonkblog-Certified Data Wizard” by the Washington Post Wonkblog, which noted that "losing to Steven Ruggles in Name That Data is kind of like losing to Adele on American Idol."

 In 1994, Ruggles married Lisa Norling, another historian.
 They have two daughters.